Allure (2017 film): Reception

+In November 2016, The Hollywood Reporter announced that Carlos and Jason Sanchez had cast Julia Sarah Stone in the film, opposite Evan Rachel Wood.
+The film would follow an emotionally troubled 30-year-old woman named Laura who falls in love with Stone's teenage character Eva, convincing Eva to live with her.
+The narrative would explore mental trauma, manipulation of a minor, and explicit sexual themes.
+An early review from the Toronto International Film Festival called the tale "a psychological thriller that focuses on a disturbing and obsessive relationship."

+Stone labeled it a dark but necessary story, and revealed that she'd enjoyed working with Wood.
+"This is an incredible, intense, important story and I'm lucky to have been part of telling it," she said.
+Allure marked the third in a series of Stone's films (following Wet Bum and Weirdos) to premiere at a Toronto International Film Festival.

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 46% based on 28 reviews, and an average rating of 5.88/10.
 The website's critical consensus reads, "Allure has visual style and an intriguing Evan Rachel Wood on its side, but a clumsily told story leaves this sexually charged thriller less than the sum of its parts."
 On Metacritic, the film has a weighted average score of 54 out of 100, based on 11 critics, indicating "mixed or average reviews".

 The Sanchez brothers received a nomination for the Directors Guild of Canada's DGC Discovery Award.